dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 Update an existing account in the identity register with the included claims.
 The account MUST be in the **active** state.
 The account remains in the **active** state after successful processing.

 ## **suspend** Command
 Perform the `unauthorize` command on the account and then mark the account as being temporarily unavailable in the identity register.
-The account MUST be in the **active** or **archived** states.
+The account MUST be in the **active** state.
 The account is in the **suspended** state after successful processing.

 ## **reactivate** Command
 Mark a suspended account as being active in the identity register.
 The account MUST be in the **suspended** state.
 The account is in the **active** state after successful processing.